imonteiroyh/SpotPer/README.md

 # Installation

 Clone the repository.

-Install the dependencies from the requirements.txt file Configure the SQL Server database
+Install the dependencies from the requirements.txt file.

+Configure the SQL Server database.

-Run the app.py file
+Run the app.py file.

 # Use